-4. BAND SELECTION AND RECENT CHANGES
+4. BAND SIMULATIONS

-Each ABI band selection has been chosen by building upon the experience of heritage instruments and being aware of other sensors that will be available in the GOES-R era, while meeting the stated user requirements.
-There have been several recent developments and changes.
-For example, while other bands were considered the ABI will be a 16 band instrument.
-Of these bands, several were spectrally modified to be slightly different.
+Each ABI band selection has been arrived at by building upon the experience of heritage instruments and being aware of other sensors that will be available in the GOES-R era, while meeting the stated user requirements.